The Best Audition Songs for Bonnie and Clyde – by Character

 Want more songs?
 Check out these DIY Rep Books for EVERY vocal type!

-Bonnie and Clyde Song List
+Bonnie & Clyde Song List

-Here’s a list of the musical numbers in Bonnie and Clyde, along with which characters sing in each of them.
+Here’s a list of the musical numbers in Bonnie & Clyde, along with which characters sing in each of them.
 Unless you have been asked to, do not choose from the below songs for your audition!
 The following is more intended to be used for character research purposes.

 * That said, if you’ve specifically been asked to sing a song from the show, you can find the sheet music for the best possible audition songs below.